Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Ghost Town.md

 MO "..."<br>
 MO "No!
 Wells is innocent!
 He hasn't done anything wrong."<br>
 MO "Wells digs his mine here, all alone.
 There's nothing else he wants here."<br>
-MO "He wont even go Twin Creeks for anything else except mineral surveys!"<br>
+MO "He wont even go to Twin Creeks for anything else except mineral surveys!"<br>
 TF1 "Wells is taken over by the spector.
 Only way to get rid of it is to hang him!"<br>
 MO "The town ain't haunted!
 There's only dust and spiders here."<br>
 TF1 "It for sure is!
 I saw someone staring at me from the apothecary when we passed through."<br>